NCS Group

-NCS Hub in Ang Mo Kio serves as the headquarters of NCS Group.

 NCS Pte.
 Ltd. (also known as NCS Group, previously known as National Computer Systems) is a multinational information technology company headquartered in Singapore.
 Founded in 1981 as an agency of the Singapore government, it was privatised in 1996 and subsequently became part of the Singtel group in 1997.
 NCS has over 13,000 staff located in more than 20 cities across Asia Pacific in 2024.

 History

 NCS was founded in 1981 when the Government of Singapore embarked upon initiatives to harness information technology (IT) for both the public and private sectors.

 It was restructured as a commercial entity in 1996 and a year later, became a wholly owned subsidiary of SingTel Group.
 NCS adopted its current name on 1 November 2003.

 In 2002, SingTel Aeradio merged with NCS, retaining much of its identity as NCS Communications Engineering (NCS Comms Engg).
 SingTel Aeradio was a communication engineering services provider in airport consultancy, facility management services, engineering and radio communications, C4ISR*, intelligent building, smart security services, transportation services, IT infrastructure system, IT Security training and certification, telecommunication and multimedia.

 In 2008, NCS bought 60% of local rival IT company, Singapore Computer Systems, shares, triggering a buyout of the company.

 In 2020, NCS acquired digital consultancy 2359 Media.